 Mark has determined that his family needs $30,000 pa net to maintain their lifestyle if he dies.

-Mark dies leaving an insurance policy of $500,000 to his wife Maria to provide income and maintain a lifestyle with no specific provision for his two young children.
+Mark passes away, leaving an insurance policy of $500,000 to his wife Maria to provide income and maintain a lifestyle with no specific provision for his two young children.

 Let’s assume the income earned by Mark’s wife will be taxed at 46.5%, the highest marginal rate.